nehadesh/ProjectMoodswing/README.md

 # Project Moodswing
-Project Moodswing is a tool to send alerts when an influx of negative tweets have been decected through the built in sentiment analysis.
+Project Moodswing is a tool to send alerts when an influx of negative tweets have been detected through the built in sentiment analysis.